toshimaru/SimpleRequestDispatcher/README.md

 Features
 -----
 * No models, No views.
-* Simple testable controller
+* Simple, testable, minimal controller
-* Useing composer
+* Using composer
-* Useing autoload (There are two versions of autoload - with or without composer's autoload)
+* Using autoload (There are two versions of autoload - with or without composer's autoload)

 Why no models, no views?
 -----
-When I joined a project, there are tons of legacy code.
+When I joined a project, there were tons of legacy code.
 The code was seperated with the roles - Model, View, Controller.
-However, the controller wasn't classed (It's like hell!).
-To make it testable, I replace only controllers.
+However, the controller wasn't classed (It was like hell!).
+To make it testable, I replaced only controllers.
 This dispatcher is written based on the code I wrote at that time.

 Quickstart
 -----